Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-custom-eleventy-filter.md

 This is our universal filter that accepts the argument.
 It consistently receives the value, but the second part is the argument.

-We want to strip out the first 2 elements, for which we can use the `slice` method.
+We want to strip out the first two elements, for which we can use the `slice` method.

-I had some issues using [slice vs. splice](https://daily-dev-tips.com/posts/vanilla-javascript-slice-vs-splice/), but a quick refresh on those made me realize we can use splice to modify the incoming value, remove the first 2 elements and return it.
+I had some issues using [slice vs. splice](https://daily-dev-tips.com/posts/vanilla-javascript-slice-vs-splice/), but a quick refresh on those made me realize we can use splice to modify the incoming value, remove the first two elements and return it.

 ```js
 config.addFilter('filteredPosts', function (value, limit) {